What do I need to know before I travel?

 Epidemiology

-Three different virus types of human flu are recognised: A, B and C.
+Three different virus types of human flu are recognised: these are known as A, B and C.

 Seasonal outbreaks of flu occur almost every year and are caused primarily by A and B viruses:

-In tropical areas there is no clear seasonal pattern but peaks tend to occur during the rainy season.
+In tropical areas there is no clear seasonal pattern, but peaks of infection tend to occur during the rainy season.

 The Illness